Multimodal Subspace Support Vector Data Description: Multimodal subspace support vector data description

 The representation $\mathbf{y}_{m*}$ is assigned to the positive class when $\|\mathbf{y}_{m*} - \mathbf{a}\|_2^2 \le R^2$ and to the negative class if $\|\mathbf{y}_{m*} - \mathbf{a}\|_2^2 > R^2$, where $R^2$ is the distance from center $\mathbf{a}$ to any support vector on the boundary,

 where $\mathbf{v}$ is any support vector in the training set with corresponding $\alpha$ having value $0 < \alpha < C$.
-Since the items are represented by $M$ different modalities, the final decision for assigning the item to a particular class (either positive or negative) is taken using different strategies explained in section \ref{decissions}.
+Since the items are represented by $M$ different modalities, the final decision for assigning the item to a particular class (either positive or negative) can be taken using different strategies explained in Section \ref{decissions}.